etholpalmer/Crop-sure/README.md

  <p align="justify">

-  * STRATEGY: DeFi Insurance
+  * **Strategy**: DeFi Insurance
-  * REVIEW AND MANAGE IDEAS: Research DeFi insurance companies and tokens that fall in line with DeFi insurance for farmers.
+  * **Review and Manage Ideas**: Research DeFi insurance companies and tokens that fall in line with DeFi insurance for farmers.
-  * DEFINE FEATURES AND REQUIREMENTS: Create a smart contract that links the client to other companies on the blockchain to help customers find better quotes quickly.
+  * **Define Features and Requirements**: Create a smart contract that links the client to other companies on the blockchain to help customers find better quotes quickly.
-  * ORGANIZE INTO RELEASES: Create a website that allows clients to access and navigate to the pertinent information.
+  * **Organized into releases**: Create a website that allows clients to access and navigate to the pertinent information.

  ![-----------------------------------------------------](https://raw.githubusercontent.com/andreasbm/readme/master/assets/lines/rainbow.png)